GCNs-Net: A Graph Convolutional Neural Network Approach for Decoding Time-resolved EEG Motor Imagery Signals: Materials and Methods

 \subsection{Overview}

-The framework of this work was shown schematically in \reffig{Overview}. \\ \textbf{(i)} 64-channel raw EEG signals were acquired as one of the inputs for the GCNs-Net. \\ \textbf{(ii)} The PCC matrix, absolute PCC matrix, adjacency matrix, and graph Laplacian were introduced to represent the correlations between electrodes. \\ \textbf{(iii)} The graph representation, another input for the GCNs-Net, was represented by the graph Laplacian. \\ \textbf{(iv)} The GCNs-Net was applied to decode EEG MI signals.
-Where, $\rm N$ denotes the number of electrodes, and $l$ denotes the $l^{th}$ graph convolutional layer.
+The framework of this work is shown in~\reffig{Overview}. \begin{enumerate}[label={(\roman*)}] \item 64-channel raw EEG signals are acquired as one of the inputs of the GCNs-Net. \item The PCC matrix, absolute PCC matrix, adjacency matrix, and graph Laplacian are introduced to represent the correlations between electrodes. \item The graph representation, another input of the GCNs-Net, is represented by the graph Laplacian. \item The GCNs-Net is applied to decode EEG MI signals, where $\rm N$ denotes the number of electrodes and $l$ denotes the $l^{th}$ graph pooling layer. \end{enumerate}